sleede/passport-local-mongoose/README.md

 * maxAttempts: specifies the maximum number of failed attempts allowed before preventing login.
 Default: Infinity.
 * passwordValidator: specifies your custom validation function for the password in the form 'function(password,cb)'.
 Default: validates non-empty passwords.
 * usernameQueryFields: specifies alternative fields of the model for identifying a user (e.g. email).
+* hashHistoryField: specifies the field hash history that holds the last N password used.
+* hashHistoryNumber: specifies number of hash history can be store.

 *Attention!* Changing any of the hashing options (saltlen, iterations or keylen) in a production environment will prevent that existing users to authenticate!